 - How will the machine connect to your network?
 Common examples include Ethernet cables or the GPIO interface in the Tulip Gateway.

 - If you are currently capturing data from the machine, where is it located?
 And what is the format?

 Tulip uses Connectors to work with external software and hardware.
 In addition to the standard HTTP and SQL Connectors, Tulip's Machine Monitoring module adds the capability to connect to machine protocols through the OPC UA Connector.

-As soon as you integrate your machine data into Tulip, you can immediately combine it with human input in Tulip’s App Builder.
+As soon as you integrate your machine data into Tulip, you can immediately combine it with human input in Tulip’s App Editor.

 Here’s a quick introduction to how it works.

 This article contains an overview of how the entire Tulip system works.

 If you want to connect Tulip to a device on the shop floor, you first need to think about how you will connect the device to your company’s servers, either on-premises or in the cloud.
 There are three common scenarios:

 - An older machine connected to a Tulip Gateway- this is a device that may not already be connected to your servers, but can be connected to the Tulip Gateway via serial port, USB or GPIO.